jbaack/django-silent-mammoth-whistle/README.rst

 	The url used by the ``whistle`` function in ``whistle.js`` to make web requests using JavaScript.

+	This is used in 2 places: 1) in the middleware, and 2) in the whistle.js file.
+If you change this setting, you will need to set the same value in a global (window) var called ``whistleClientEventPath`` using JavaScript.

 ``WHISTLE_COOKIES``

 	Defaults to ``True``

 	When True, a cookie is added to clients and is used with some JavaScript to record viewport dimensions.
-I don't think this constitutes a "tracking cookie", but if you think it does, and you don't want that, just set this to ``False``.
+I don't think this constitutes a "tracking cookie", but if you think it does and you don't want that, just set this to ``False``.

+``WHISTLE_AUTOLOG_REQUEST_METHOD``

+	Defaults to ``True``

+	Automatically adds the request method (e.g. POST) to the whistle.

+``WHISTLE_AUTOLOG_REQUEST_PATH``

+	Defaults to ``True``

+	Automatically adds the request path to the whistle.

+``WHISTLE_AUTOLOG_RESPONSE_CODE``

+	Defaults to ``True``

+	Automatically adds the response status code to the whistle.

+	When this is True, a count of 4xx and 5xx response codes is also displayed next to each session on the main page, and 4xx and 5xx responses are given an orange/red color when viewing the whistle details for a session.

 Usage
 =====

-By default, silent mammoth whistle will record all web requests (specifically the HTTP method and the URL for each).
+By default, silent mammoth whistle will record all web requests (specifically the HTTP method, response code, and path/URL).

 You can also record additional data for a request.